paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-051-distilled-spirits-wines-and-beer.md

 **(c) Withdrawal for domestic use** Distilled spirits entered into customs bonded warehouses as authorized by this section may be withdrawn therefrom for domestic use, in which event they shall be treated as American goods exported and returned.

 **(d) Sale or unauthorized use prohibited** No distilled spirits withdrawn from customs bonded warehouses or otherwise brought into the United States free of tax for the official or family use of such foreign governments, organizations, or individuals as are authorized to obtain distilled spirits free of tax shall be sold, or shall be disposed of or possessed for any use other than an authorized use.
-The provisions of section 5001(a)(5) 11 See References in Text note below. are hereby extended and made applicable to any person selling, disposing of, or possessing any distilled spirits in violation of the preceding sentence, and to the distilled spirits involved in any such violation.
+The provisions of section 5001(a)(4) are hereby extended and made applicable to any person selling, disposing of, or possessing any distilled spirits in violation of the preceding sentence, and to the distilled spirits involved in any such violation.

 ### Statutory Notes

-#### References in Text
-Section 5001(a)(5), referred to in subsec. (d), was redesignated section 5001(a)(4) by Pub.
-L. 103–465, title I, § 136(a), Dec.
-8, 1994, 108 Stat.
-4841.

 #### Prior Provisions
 A prior section 5066 was renumbered 5067 of this title.

 #### Amendments
+2018—Subsec. (d).
+Pub.
+L. 115–141 substituted “section 5001(a)(4)” for “section 5001(a)(5)”.

 1984—Subsec. (a)(2).
 Pub.
 L. 98–369 substituted “marked” for “stamped or restamped, and marked,”.

 1979—Subsec. (a)(1).
 Pub.
 L. 96–39, § 807(a)(11)(A), substituted “bottled distilled spirits” for “distilled spirits bottled in bond for export under the provisions of section 5233, or bottled distilled spirits returned to bonded premises under section 5215(b),”.